 Do you want to turn data into insight through words and beautiful visualisations with nuance?
 I can help!

-I have worked for local, national and international news organisations and non-profit organisations for the past seven years.
-Some things I have done along the journey:
+I have worked for local, national and international news organisations, non-profit organisations and think tanks for the past seven years.
+Some things I can help you with:

 From talks to blogs